WebAssembly/module-linking/proposals/module-linking/Explainer.md

   define types in the [type section].
 * New `module` and `instance` cases are added to [`importdesc`], referencing module and instance type definitions in the type section.
-* A new Module Section is added which contains a sequence of module type declarations for module definitions in the ModuleCode Section.
-* A new ModuleCode Section is added which contains module definitions, encoded using the same binary format as top-level modules.
+* A new Module Section is added which contains module definitions, encoded using the same binary format as top-level modules.
 * A new Instance Section is added which contains a sequence of instance definitions.